Back to database

 Dose Context

-Chlorogenic acid content, caffeine content, and extract quality vary; older weight-loss claims relied on limited or methodologically weak data.
+Chlorogenic acid content, caffeine content, and extract quality vary; older body-composition claims relied on limited or methodologically weak data.

 Important Caveat